chinmina/chinmina-token-buildkite-plugin/README.md

 **Recommendation:** `chinmina:your-github-organization`

 This value should be specific to the purpose of the token and scoped to the GitHub organization that tokens will be vended for.
 Since `chinmina-bridge`'s GitHub app is configured for a particular GitHub organization/user, multiple agents are needed for multiple organizations.

 ### `environment` (array of strings)

 Automatically export environment variables containing tokens from specified profiles.
 Each entry uses the format `VAR_NAME=profile`.

-**Profile formats:**
+#### Profile formats

 - `repo:default` - Token for the current repository
 - `org:profile-name` - Token for an organizational profile

-**Example:**
+#### Example

 ```yml
 environment: